Are Your Rewards Rewarding Enough?

 Think of it this way.
 If your boss tried to pay you in coupons for a store you don’t like, would you feel motivated to work harder?
 Probably not.
 The same logic applies to your dog.

-Signs Your Reward Isn’t Working
+Signs Your Reward Is Not Working

 Adjusting Your Reward System